DS 5010

 Approach

-- Case studies – Students will develop code collaboratively on a series of case studies that are central to the course.
+- Case study – Students will develop code collaboratively in class

-- Project – A final XN-style project/case study will span several weeks at the end of the course.
+- Project – A final XN-style case study will span several weeks at the end of the course.

 - Lecture – Lectures will provide context for in-class acitivies, but account for a small fraction of total class time.